wraith/wraith/doc/UPDATES.md

+* Add 'chanset homechan-user [nothing/voice/op]' to auto-voice or auto-op clients who are opped in 'set homechan'.

 # master
   * Require C++11 compiler support (G++ 4.7+, clang32+)
   * Wraith now automatically assigns roles to bots for channels, no longer